MEH, Director Shark Stewards, Founder Shark Stewards

 with KQED for the investigative story Sea Horse Sleuth, the 2011 Hero of Marin Environmental Stewardship Award.

 David has been recognized by Congressman Jared Huffman for his work introducing the successful California Shark Fin Trade Ban, and was awarded the Hero of Marin Award for that work.
 He has also been recognized as a Hero of the Environment by the Town of Pacifica for his educational and ocean conservation work.
 In 2018 he was given the Hartzog Award by the National Parks Service for youth volunteer program for the Aquatic Park Stewards project.
+In 2019 David was recognized as an ocean hero by the International Ocean Film Festival, San Francisco for his filmmaking, advocacy and 13 year contribution to the festival.

 An ocean adventurer and athlete, David is an open water marathon swimmer, swimming for sharks.
 His current work includes an online film series called Borneo From Below and a book on Sharks, Skates and Rays of the San Francisco Bay.